Skip to main content

 Academic support

 • Writing Specialists offer a broad range of academic writing workshops throughout the year.
 Writing workshops are designed to provide guidance about academic writing expectations in university.
-Writing workshops are interactive, focus on specific topics and can be booked on the Student Life Portal
+Writing workshops are interactive, focus on specific topics and can be booked online

 Career readiness

-• Embrace digital wellness with Wavemakers!
-Wavemakers is a free virtual career building program that gives you a head start to your career.
+• Wavemakers is a free virtual career building program that gives you a head start to your career.
 Sharpen your skills, build your network and meet with top Canadian employers.
-Each student that participates has the chance to win a $2000 scholarship.
-Don’t miss out on this great opportunity and apply today.
+Don’t miss out on this great opportunity and apply today!

 • The Career Centre has services available to support you in various ways.
 Book an appointment on the Student Life Portal for any of our one-on-one supports including career counselling and employment advising.